benrhughes/crashdown/README.md

 There is no database involved, which means that you can easily use your version control system of choice to manage and deploy your site.

 ## Motivation
 I like writing in markdown, and I like being about to track and move my files around using git.
-There's plenty of static site generators, but none that I found did quite what I wanted.
+I also have a few sites on self-hosted Wordpress that I wanted to run on something more lightweight.
+There's plenty of options out there, but none that I found did quite what I wanted.
 So, I wrote my own.
 What's the point of being a dev if you don't make tools you like? :)

 ## Demo
 [This Coding Life](http://thiscodinglife.com) is running the latest version of crashdown.